hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 ### Stopping stacks-blockchain

-To stop the stacks-blockchain service (this will also remove the container, but not the data):
+To stop the stacks-blockchain service (this will also remove the container, but not the data), run the following command:

 ```bash
 $ docker stop stacks-blockchain